shadow578/NotVLC/README.md

-# No, I'm not installing VLC
+# NotVLC
-No, I'm not installing VLC is a simple (yet effective) App that catches all ACTION_VIEW intents for the VLC Video player and redirects them to the default video player app (or shows a selection dialog if no default is set).<br/>
+NotVLC is a simple (yet effective) App that catches all ACTION_VIEW intents for the VLC Video player and redirects them to the default video player app (or shows a selection dialog if no default is set).<br/>
 This allows you to use any video player on apps that force you to use VLC (or annoy you until you install VLC).

 ## Why?